-4. He occupied a central place in the book of Acts (1st 12 chapters).
+4. He occupied a central place in the book of Acts (first 12 chapters).

 5. Married and lived in Capernaum

-6. In fishing business with his brother Andrew
+6. In the fishing business with his brother Andrew

 8. God used Peter to win 3,000 souls to Christ on the Day of Pentecost